-We also see the rising need for a standardized scenario definition language that allows for the exchange of scenarios between simulation applications.
-Almotive experts actively participate in a standardization endeavor for scenario definitions, OpenSCENARIO.
+We also see the rising need for synthetic data generation through high-fidely sensor simulation to cover edge cases in NN training and verification.
+In addition to that, we can see the ever growing demand for a standardized scenario definition language that allows for the exchange of scenarios between simulation applications. aiMotive experts actively participate in a standardization endeavor for scenario definitions, OpenSCENARIO.
 OpenSCENARIO will allow industry players to bring the most out of their existing scenarios and other resources to make road transport safer for everyone.